Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-basic-parser.md

 # Basic

-The _Basic Parser_ is a Cognigy solution that extracts content from files more effectively.
+_Text Extraction with the Basic Parser_ is a Cognigy solution that extracts content from files more effectively.
 It splits the extracted content into chunks based on a fixed token length, which returns the best results based on our research.

 We recommended using this Parser in combination with **Top K** set to `5` in the [Search Extract Output](../../../build/node-reference/other-nodes/search-extract-output.md) Node.